 MRSA and staph infections are caused by a 'super bug' resistant to antibiotics.
 Learn causes, symptoms, and treatment options of the highly contagious infection, MSRA.

 - What Is a Staph Infection?
-Symptoms, PicturesSource: OnHealth
+Causes, Symptoms, TreatmentsSource: OnHealth

 Do you know what a staph infection is?
-Learn about the causes, symptoms, and treatment of staph infections (Staphylococcus aureus) before they turn dangerous.
+What about golden staph?
+Learn about the causes, symptoms, and treatments of staph infections (Staphylococcus aureus) before they become dangerous Staphylococcus infection complications like endocarditis or toxic shock syndrome.

 - Bad Gross-outs for Teen Boy's Locker Room in PicturesSource: WebMD - Health Tools